RWKV/RWKV-infctx-trainer/guides/RWKV-public-gpu-scheduling.md

 - Pairs of 24GB GPUs or higher, is very suitible for finetuning 1.5B models experiments
 - Got spare 4-8 x GPUs or >24GB vram GPUS?
 These are in dire need to help speed up overall experimentation on potentially larger models

+> Do allocate atleast 500GB of storage space, as the datasets & checkpoints can get extreamly large especially when stacked up
+> even if we are doing a hard reset between every run.
+If you have <500GB of space, do let us know and we will adjust the runs accordingly.

 As all scheduling of GPU runs will be done via github actions, to contribute your GPU all you need is to contact @picocreator via discord with your specs.
 And he will provide you the docker command to run on your system.

 Which will end up looking something like this like this